nmfs-ost/ss3-ssi/ss_gui_readme.txt

         Stock Synthesis ver 3.30 GUI Interface ver 3.30.14.02
         ----------------------------------------------------

-This GUI is created to display input to the Stock Synthesis application, versions 3.30.13 and 3.30.14.
-It allows the user to change the data, run the executable, and display results.
+This GUI is created as a front-end to the Stock Synthesis application, versions 3.30.13 and 3.30.14.
+It allows the user to change the data, run the executable, and display some results.

 Currently, the only results displayed are the TIME-SERIES charts from Report.sso, files warnings.sso, and echoinput.sso.